The Top 11 Most Breathtaking Things To Do In Banff National Park

 Sundance Canyon is the hidden gem of things to do in Banff and is located behind the famous Cave & Basin hot springs.
-This short hike is easy for beginners and takes you from a riverside walk to fully immersed in the Mountains and everything they have to offer.
-From epic views to large rocks pieces and peaceful waterfalls; Sundance Valley is the definition of what people expect to see in Banff Alberta.
+This short hike is easy for beginners and takes you from a riverside walk to fully immersed in the Mountains and forest.
+From epic views to large rocks pieces and peaceful waterfalls; Sundance Valley is the definition of what people expect to get out of all and any Banff attractions.

 Sundance Canyon gets you acquainted with Banff in the best way possible!

 7) Healy Pass

 Healy Pass is most definitely one of the awe-inspiring things to do in Banff but isn’t the easiest hike.
 It’s a 10km one-way hike (20km total there and back) that takes you past glacial streams, through alpine meadows, through evergreen forest and offers views for days.
 Larch trees also grow along the trail so hiking in fall you get a double bonus of seeing the orange needles.